hashicorp/design-system/website/docs/components/tabs/partials/guidelines/guidelines.md

 ## Sizes

-For most scenarios, medium-sized tabs fit various UI contexts well.
-Choose the size that aligns with the content's complexity and desired interaction pace.
-Large tabs should emphasize important sections, enhancing clarity and hierarchical distinction.
+Medium-sized tabs work best in most contexts.
+Large tabs can be used when needed to emphasize important sections, enhance clarity, and convey hierarchical distinction.

 ![Tabs sizes example](/assets/components/tabs/tab-size.png)